Studiobear/designspek/libs/core/readme.md

 - **[Styled System](https://styled-system.com/)**: Styled System is a collection of utility functions for forming style props based on a global theme object defining typographic and layout properties.
 - **[Goober](https://github.com/cristianbote/goober)**: a less than 1kb CSS-in-JS implementation (toting in comparison ~16/11kb respectively of [styled-components](https://github.com/styled-components/styled-components)/[emotion](https://github.com/emotion-js/emotion).
 In this library, Goober's `css` function is used to parse and apply the style props formed by Styled System.
 - **[Typography.js](http://kyleamathews.github.io/typography.js/)**: Typography is difficult and the nuances of applying good typography exasperate the already-brittle system of themes and CSS.
 TypographyJS works as a seperate themeing layer that can be integrated with Styled System to apply such typographic nuances to the greater theme.
-- **SvDX _(coming soon)_**: Svelte-flavored MDX.
-MDX?
-MDX allows writing JSX (known for its use in React, but is a general syntax extension to JS) in Markdown documents.
-Long story short, as Markdown is [easy](https://www.markdownguide.org/getting-started/#why-use-markdown), it can be made even useful and interactive by enabling the embedding of Svelte-components.

 # Using Designspek